 To help ensure we learn and improve following a patient safety incident, and to work better with parents and families when things go wrong, East and North Hertfordshire NHS Trust has launched the Patient Safety Incident Response Framework, or PSIRF.

-The Trust will be implementing PSIRF from Sunday 1 October 2023.
+The Trust implemented PSIRF from 1 October 2023.